jaime-varela/stratified_data_split_for_object_detection/Readme.md

 Note, a better metric would be to compare MILP with a greedy algorithm but the greedy algorithm has not been written.

 For a simple example see `stratification_examples.ipynb` if one wants to run a stratified split on a COCO dataset.
 To examine split statistics, refer to the file `stratification_statistical_analysis.ipynb`.
-There are still a few linter

 ## MILP Description